 With deep roots in Eastern Oklahoma County, graduating from Carl Albert High School and Rose State College, Snyder began her banking career at Midwest National Bank, where she was a proof operator.
 Later at First National Bank of Midwest City she worked her way up from the teller window to Branch Manager for TAFB Operations.
 During this period she was involved with the Air Force Association, Air Force Sergeants’ Association, Midwest City and Del City Chambers of Commerce, and served on a number of committees in support of military banquets, functions and organizations on base.
 She also helped her financial institution to win six national awards for service to the military.
 She later served as Operations Officer at First National Bank of Oklahoma and then as a branch manager for First Fidelity Bank.

 Snyder says her heart has always been with the people at Tinker, and she was thrilled to be named honorary Base Commander once, but the best thing she ever got to do was to join a group of civic leaders on a mid-air fueling mission.
 “It was amazing to watch these guys, lying on their bellies working a joystick to line up with the other plane!
 One of my customers was part of the crew, and he let me look out eye to eye with the guys on the other plane, they were that close!
 I loved my time at Tinker and I miss it to this day.”

-Joining Advantage Bank as it begins celebrating its 100th year brings Tammy Jo Snyder back to her favorite part of the metro area during an exciting time.
+Joining Advantage Bank as it began celebrating its 100th year in 2014 brought Tammy Jo Snyder back to her favorite part of the metro area during an exciting time.
 The family atmosphere at this locally owned bank is very comfortable, and she looks forward to adding her own warmth and passion for service to the long history of community support at Advantage Bank.